zachleat/zachleat.com/web/about/index.md

  > On the web there is often more than one way to solve problems of code and usability.
 It isn't sufficient to simply find a solution, you must discover the solution that balances often conflicting goals of accessibility, device independence, performance, usability, aesthetics, and future compatibility.

  [1]: /web/img/trifecta.png
- [2]: /résumé/

-He enjoys watching and playing soccer, piano, finding patterns in both people and machines, movies that make him think or feel and oxford commas.
-He enjoys spending time with his beautiful wife and daughter and their two Great Danes, [Roxie](http://packlove.com/roxie) and [Ella](http://packlove.com/133-ella).

 You can find him on the following services, but not all simultaneously and certainly not frequently.